1. Home

 • Money: The currency is the US dollar.
 Debit and credit cards are widely accepted.
 But it’s best to take a combination of cards and cash.
 Remember to contact your bank before you travel to avoid any restrictions or blocks on payments while you’re in the USA.

-• Safety: The FCDO warns that there’s a high risk of terrorism in the USA and suggests being vigilant in crowded places, such as transport or public events.
+• Safety: The FCDO warns that there’s a high risk of terrorism in the USA and suggests being vigilant in crowded places, such as transport or public events4.
 They also recommend reading the US Department of Homeland Security’s advice on what to do in an active shooter incident.

 • British embassy: The British embassy is in Washington D.C.
 There are also consular services available in major cities such as: Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New York and San Francisco.